CosmWasm/docs-deprecated/ecosystem/02-testnets/02-testnets.md

 process faster.

 :::caution
-Oysternet validators is run by confio and not open for external validators.
-Musselnet is up as 2021/05/26 so it will become obsolote.
+Sandynet validators is run by confio and not open for external validators.
 The documentation here is for reference and will be updated when long living CosmWasm network is released.
 If you want to start practicing validator operation skills, join upcoming CosmWasm testnets.
 But they are very far from production environments.
 For near mainnet conditions, try validating in 30+ node networks, where network load is high.